ololyay/ololyay.github.io/_posts/2015-05-23-float-point-precision.md

 ---
 layout: post
-title: Floating point precision in ruby
+title: Floating point numbers precision in ruby
 ---
 Let's look at a scientific notation: